CaixiangFan/bpet-contracts/README.md

+# Smart Contracts
+- To calculate payment, PoolMarket contract needs to record the dispatched duration of each offer.
+  One solution is to add `dispatchedAt` and `dispatchedEnd` timestamp fields to record an offer dispatchment and compute dilivered amount.
+- Currently, payment relies on the amount input from a pre-assumed smart meter.

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.